IanVS/prettier-plugin-sort-imports/README.md

-# Prettier plugin sort imports
+# Prettier plugin sort imports <!-- omit in toc -->

 A prettier plugin to sort import declarations by provided Regular Expression order.